-- provide guidance, constancy and transparency to the practice of developing campus policies
+- provide guidance, consistency and transparency to the practice of developing institutional policies;

-- promote accountability and compliance in all areas
+- and promote accountability and compliance in all areas.

 - Policies are distinguished from procedures based on the definitions provided in the “Definitions” section of this document.
-Individuals responsible for developing, disseminating and maintaining College policies must comply with this policy.
+Individuals responsible for developing, disseminating and maintaining institutional policies must comply with this policy.

-- Header: Include policy name, policy category, office responsible for review/Policy Owner
+- Header: Include policy name, policy category, policy owner, and office number.

 - Policy Statement: The policy statement should answer the following question: what is the purpose of the policy?